kapouer/window-page/README.md

 it is imported into current document, scripts and import links being loaded in order.

-The setup chain is not run when prerendering, and the build chain is not run when reopening a prerendered document (but it can be run again when push or replace methods are called).
+The build chain is not run when reopening a prerendered document (but it can be run again when push or replace methods are called).

+The setup chain is not run when prerendering.

 ### 1. Initial document - construction

 DOM Ready on new document, or state.document has not been imported:
 - route
+- build
 - setup (if not prerendering)
-- build

 ### 2. Initial or prerendered document - navigation